4D-Game/Gamecontrol/docs/index.md

 ```
 `reboot` the Raspberry Pi

 A simple shellscript can be included for verification.
-See link for instructions: (https://gist.github.com/ribasco/c22ab6b791e681800df47dd0a46c7c3a)
+See link for more information: (https://gist.github.com/ribasco/c22ab6b791e681800df47dd0a46c7c3a)